 If you’ve ever been house hunting, you’ll know that the formula used by estate agents to advertise the number of bedrooms a property comprises is: ‘number of actual bedrooms + one’.
 That ‘+ one’ room is always referred to as a "bedroom" but is actually too small to contain a bed.
 Most people call it their box room - because they use it to store stuff in boxes, usually.
 It’s glorified storage space.

 But your spare room could be put to really good use!
-Here are 12 spare room ideas for what to do with your spare room that doesn’t involve using it for storage.
+Here are 12 ideas you can do with your spare room that doesn’t involve using it for storage.

 1. Craft room

 Are you a crafter?
 Does your other half complain about tripping over your equipment, or give you a sideways look when you bring home yet another bag of wool?
 Using your spare room as a craft room/hoarding space will give you a nice serene place to work and keep your stash out of sight and out of mind for the rest of the household.

 If you have the luxury of being able to sit in a room and relax for an hour or so (i.e. you don’t have children), why not make your spare room into a sauna/steam room?
 You can buy pre-built kits or build your own.
 If your spare room abuts a bedroom, you could convert it into an en suite - very useful if you plan to have guests staying over.

 Exerciting during the warmer months is relatively easy because you can go for nice walks, but in the winter it’s a bit of a pain to keep fit.
 If you transform your spare room into a mini-gym, by installing just two pieces of equipment (e.g. a treadmill and a rowing machine) and a set of free weights, you can exercise all year round in the privacy of your own home.
 The money you spend on your equipment would be more than offset by the gym fees you’d save.